turingschool/curriculum/source/projects/independent_project.markdown

 ### Charles Strahan

 * Technologies:   JavaScript frontend, CouchDB
 * Integrations:   Facebook, Vimeo
 * LivingSocial:   Families
-* Concept:      A service with a Pledgie model, where people pool money to purchase deals for friends and fam.
+* Concept:        Buy your friend a gift, send them a video card.
+* Problem:        People want to give other people gifts, but don't know how.
+* Elevator Pitch: Let's help people give other people gifts.
+* Core Features:  See what deals someone is interested in, buy something for them, sned a video saying "Happy _whatever_, bro!"

 ### Mike Silvis